-- (a) Non-complying and discretionary activities all Part 2 matters are considered. - (b) Restricted discretionary Part 2 matters are only considered where the Regional Council has specially retained discretion over the matter. - (c) Controlled Part 2 matters are only considered where the Regional Council has specially retained control over the matter.
+- (a) Discretionary activities all Part 2 matters are considered. - (b) Restricted discretionary Part 2 matters are only considered where the Regional Council has specially retained discretion over the matter. - (c) Controlled Part 2 matters are only considered where the Regional Council has specially retained control over the matter.